riedel/bash-powerline/README.md

 ![bash-powerline](https://raw.github.com/j1r1k/bash-powerline/master/screenshots/user.png)
 ![bash-powerline](https://raw.github.com/j1r1k/bash-powerline/master/screenshots/root.png)

-## Notes for this branch
+## Notes for this particular branch

 * Rewritten so that PS1 is assigned and calls functions internally, not that PS1 is assigned by a function
   * This was causing problems in some interactive programs (emerge)
-* Added current directory shortening (pwds function)
+* Added current directory shortening (pwds function) - this can be parametrized
-* Added powerline triangle delimiter
-* Color scheme (green hostname for regular user, red for root)
+* Using powerline symbols (requires patched fonts, unless amended)
 * Symbol ($ for user, # for root) changes color based on return code of last command
 * Simplified git ahead and behind parsing
 * Coloring is not using tput for better compatibility